brendonthiede/k8s-lab/README.md

 # k8s-lab

 Helps you create a lab environment for Kubernetes using Multipass and kubeadm.
+There are also some [lab exercises](./labs/README.md) to help you practice your skills for the Certified Kubernetes Administrator (CKA) exam.

 ## Prerequisites